 When there is a problem with OneDrive, such as OneDrive isn't connected, OneDrive not running, to avoid being unable to access the stored data or losing data, you can back up the files in OneDrive in advance.

-3. Click the Backup Tasks tab at the top, then click New Task to create a backup task.
+3. Click the Backup tab, then click Backup Public Cloud to Public Cloud to create a backup task.

 4. Select OneDrive as the backup source, and choose Google Drive as the backup destination.
 After selecting, click Start Backup to start the task.